kqarryzada/NeoDefaults/docs/More-Info.md

 # More Info
-This file contains more verbose information about the project.
+This file contains additional information about the project that wouldn't fit in the main README.

 ## How It Works
 Every game option in TF2 has an associated console command.
 For example, the "turn on autoheal" setting in the Advanced Options is called `tf_medigun_autoheal`.
-If you're familiar with the developer console, you can open it and type `tf_medigun_autoheal 1` to enable this, or `tf_medigun_autoheal 0` to disable it.
+If you're familiar with the developer console, you can open it with the backtick (`` ` ``) character (above the TAB key), and type `tf_medigun_autoheal 1` to enable this setting, or `tf_medigun_autoheal 0` to disable it.

 If you write a bunch of these commands into a single file, you can have TF2 open this file and apply all of the settings inside it.
 These script files always end in `.cfg`.